openremote/openremote/test/load1/README.md

 **NOTE: A t4g.medium instance can only handle ~4000 devices; a t4g.large instance ~9000 devices; so anything more requires a larger instance or splitting into multiple deployments.**

-## Console users test (`console-users.yml`)
-Simulates console devices registering with the Manager and subscribing to attribute events over websocket as follows:

-* Get OAuth2 token from keycloak
-* Make websocket connection
-* Subscribe to attribute events
-* Listen for attribute events in a continuous loop until `DURATION` seconds elapse
+### Auto provisioning device settle test (`auto-provisioning-settle-test.yml`)
+Simulates auto provisioning devices connecting to the Manager via MQTT similar to the above auto provisioning test but each device will keep retrying auto provisioning until a successful response is received with the intention to find the time required for the system to settle down after a full restart.
+The test will only stop when all devices have provisioned successfully and start publishing attribute events.

 #### Test variables
 * MANAGER_HOSTNAME - The hostname/IP address of the OpenRemote Manager under test (default: `localhost`)
 * THREAD_COUNT - Number of threads/users/devices (default: `1000`)
 * RAMP_RATE - Number of thread/users/devices to add / second (default: `50`)
-* DURATION - How long each thread should run for in seconds (default: `300`)
+* MILLIS_BETWEEN_PUBLISHES - How long to wait between each time the 2 attributes are published in milliseconds (default: `10000`)

 #### Run the test
 Add test variable overrides as required by copy/pasting the `-o settings.env.XXX` line: